Sustainability

 Management of Specified Chemical Substances

-Hisamitsu Pharmaceutical manages chemical substances properly in compliance with the PRTR Act*1.
-There are two chemical substances that we must report to the authorities: toluene and acetonitrile.
-In FY2022, we handled 3.7 t of toluene and 3.3 t of acetonitrile.
-We will continue to strive for appropriate use and management (storage and disposal*2) to reduce environmental impact.
+We at Hisamitsu Pharmaceutical ensure proper management of chemical substances in compliance with the PRTR Act.*1 Toluene is a chemical substance we are obliged to report to the authorities.
+In FY2023, we handled 3.4 t of toluene.
+We will continue to strive for appropriate use and management (storage and disposal*2) of the substance to reduce the environmental impact.

 *1 PRTR Act: A law that requires the release amounts of certain chemical substances into the environment to be monitored and reported to the government